 Their performance away from Old Trafford has been pretty average, as their six games have resulted in five draws and a lone victory.
 The underlying problem has been that the team has been unable to hang on to a lead long enough to claim three points, as Everton’s two late goals against Ferguson’s men showed that they are not as strong as they used to be.

 But United traditionally put in better performances during the second half of the season, but the Scot is unlikely to wait around hoping for customary ritualistic rise in form to play a part in the club’s progression in the domestic circuit.

 The good work done in pulling closer to league leaders Chelsea – with the victory over Wolves during the weekend - was almost nullified by the dull goalless draw in the midweek derby game against Manchester City.
 And with draws piling up the way they are, the Red Devils could easily fall off the pace if and when they are subject to a defeat.

 But ahead of the trip to Villa Park, Ferguson will know that his side boast of a strong record against the Birmingham-based club.
 They have lost just once in their last 27 meetings in all competitions, and are unbeaten in the league at Villa's backyard in the last 15 years.

-This should give the travellers the impetus to go on and rectify their average record away from home by snatching three points from Houllier’s side.
+This should give the travelers the impetus to go on and rectify their average record away from home by snatching three points from Houllier’s side.